Hrishi11572/search-cli/Readme.md

 # search-cli-pro

 A simple cross-platform CLI tool to search the web directly from your terminal.
-Supports multiple search engines and opens results in your favorite browser.
+Supports multiple search engines, interactive preview, and opens results in your favorite browser.

 # Features